modezair/BounceOn-tmx2map/README.md

 arrow          |Add custom property "angle".
 Rotates counter-clockwise.
 Angle 0 points to the right. evileyes       |
 water          |Add it as a rectangle, covering the desired area.
 Must have a minimum area of 7 tiles. spike          |Can be placed as a rectangle to create multiple spikes using one object.
-Single spike objects automatically adjust their orientation based on which side touches terrain; multiple spike objects don't. barrier        |Stops enemies from moving past it secret         |On contact, plays the secret area sound effect fall           |Falling block.
+Spike objects automatically adjust their orientation based on which side touches terrain. barrier        |Stops enemies from moving past it secret         |On contact, plays the secret area sound effect fall           |Falling block.
 Can be placed as a rectangle to create multiple using one object.